 A vent terminal shall not be used for any purpose other than a vent terminal.

-An open vent terminal from a drainage system shall not be located less than 4 feet (1219 mm) directly beneath any door, openable window, or other air intake opening of the building or of an adjacent building, nor shall any such vent terminal be within 10 feet (3048 mm) horizontally of such an opening unless it is not less than 3 feet (914 mm) above the top of such opening
+An open vent terminal from a drainage system shall not be located less than 4 feet (1219 mm) directly beneath any door, openable window, or other air intake opening of the building or of an adjacent building, nor shall any such vent terminal be within 10 feet (3048 mm) horizontally of such an opening unless it is not less than 3 feet (914 mm) above the top of such opening.

 Vent terminals extending through the wall shall terminate not less than 10 feet (3048 mm) from the lot line and 10 feet (3048 mm) above the highest adjacent grade within 10 feet (3048 mm) horizontally of the vent terminal.
 Vent terminals shall not terminate under the overhang of a structure with soffit vents.
 Side wall vent terminals shall be protected to prevent birds or rodents from entering or blocking the vent opening.

-All individual branch and circuit vents shall connect to a vent stack, stack vent or extend to the open air.
+Individual branch and circuit vents shall connect to a vent stack, stack vent or extend to the open air.

 Exception: Individual, branch and circuit vents shall be permitted to terminate at an air admittance valve in accordance with Section P3114.